crustio/crust-wiki/docs/glossary.md

 **Group** - Group consists of a Group Owner and multiple Group Member nodes.
 The total storage capacity of Members in the same Group is also the workload of the Group Owner.
 The Group Owner corresponds to a Validator or a Candidate on the Crust chain.

 **Group Owner** - An Owner node as the initiator of a Group is in charge of the Group and is responsible for generating blocks on the Crust chain.
-The effective storage of the Group Members will be aggregated to the Owner to increase the overall effective stake limit.
+The storage of the Group Members will be aggregated to the Owner to increase the overall effective stake limit.

 **Group Member** - The Member node is a storage node, which is a storage provider in a Group.
-There can be multiple Member nodes in a Group, and their effective storage will be aggregated to the Owner, which will increase the effective stake limit of the Owner.
+There can be multiple Member nodes in a Group, and their storage will be aggregated to the Owner, which will increase the effective stake limit of the Owner.

 **Benefits(sWorker)** - Crust nodes can stake CRUs through the Benefits module to free them from the work report fee.